nsturm327/rails-sample-app-tutorial/README.md

 ## Help with the Rails Tutoiral

 Experience shows that comparing code with the reference app is often helpful for debugging errors and tracking down discrepancies.
-For additional assistance with any issues in the tutorial, please consult the [Rails Tutorial Help page](https://github.com/learnenough/rails_tutorial_sample_app_7th_ed/blob/main/HELP.md).

-Suspected errors, typos, and bugs can be emailed to <michael@learnenough.com>.
+Suspected errors, typos, and bugs can be emailed to <nsturm327@gmail.com>.
 All such reports are gratefully received, but please double-check with the [online version of the tutorial](https://www.railstutorial.org/book) and this reference app before submitting.